2013 Czech presidential election debates: Czech radio duel: Zeman vs Schwarzenberg

 The first debate between Zeman and Schwarzenberg was held on 16 January by Czech Radio.
 The debate was calm and both candidates targeted undecided voters.

 First television duel: Zeman vs Schwarzenberg

 The second debate between Zeman and Schwarzenberg was held on 17 January by Czech Television.
 Zeman started as more aggressive participant and Schwarzenberg was in defense.
 Zeman was reminding Schwarzenberg's participation in unpopular Cabinet of Petr Nečas while Schwarzenberg attacked Zeman for Opposition Agreement.
 The debate itself was considered as calm.

 Second television duel: Zeman vs Schwarzenberg

 Another debate was held by TV Prima on 18 January.
 Zeman attacked Schwarzenberg for his words about former Czechoslovak president Edvard Beneš who would according to Schwarzenberg be judged in Hague if expulsion of Germans happened today.

 Second Czech radio duel: Zeman vs Schwarzenberg

 Czech radio held a debate on 23 January.
-Candidates seemed tired of campaign.